lulf/seedwing-benchmarks/README.md

 ## Preliminary results

-The benchmarks are still in development, but so far, running on an Macbook Air M1, p99 evaluation latency (ns) looks like the following:
+The benchmarks are still in development, but so far, running on an Macbook Air M1, p99 evaluation latency (ns) looks like the following (lower is better):

 | Benchmark |     OPA | Seedwing | Speedup |
 | :---      |    ---: |     ---: |    ---: |